lalten/rpg_dvs_ros/doc/README.md

 ### What is an eDVS?

 An eDVS (embedded Dynamic Vision Sensor) produces an event stream.
 Compared to a usual frame-based camera, the eDVS produces an event every time a pixel changes.
 This key difference enables for example very fast feedback cycles (<5ms).
 The used  so-called silicon retina chips are developed by the [The Institute of Neuroinformatics Zürich](https://www.ini.uzh.ch/), which also provides [further information](http://siliconretina.ini.uzh.ch/wiki/index.php).
-In our porject we used the miniaturized [eDVS](https://wiki.lsr.ei.tum.de/nst/programming/edvsgettingstarted).
+In our project we used the miniaturized [eDVS](https://wiki.lsr.ei.tum.de/nst/programming/edvsgettingstarted).

 ### Software Setup